codymlewis/SGHFL/README.md

 ## Run the experiments

-There are three sets of the experiments with independant codebases, contained in the folders `mnist`, `power`, and `l2rpn`.
-Each of this contain a `scripts` folder which contains a shell script called `run_experiments`, which can be executed to run the respective experiments.
+There are three sets of the experiments with independent codebases, contained in the folders `fmnist`, `power`, and `l2rpn`.
+Each of this contain a `scripts` folder which contains a shell script called `run_experiments.sh`, which can be executed to run the respective experiments.